nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 });
 ```

 After running the tests, Jest will automaticly create a `__snapshots__` directory and a snapshot file containing the outcome of the test.
-In this case it creates a `Link-spec.js.snap` file containing the following outcome of the rendering of our component.
+In this case it creates a `Link-spec.js.snap` file containing the subsequent outcome of the rendering of our component.
 ```
 // Jest Snapshot v1, https://goo.gl/fbAQLP
 exports[`Link should render correctly 1`] = `